Welcome to Microsoft's Windows Vista Ultimate Edition

 Parallel install guide step

-by step.
+by step when the hard drive is missing or can't be seen..
 This guide will show you how to Parallel install

 Windows Vista.
 This Parallel install guide is fully graphical and will take you through each step of

 What you will require to do this walkthrough is

 A Windows Vista Ultimate Edition CD or DVD

 Bios set to boot of the CD/DVD-ROM drive. ( Check

 out this guide for help with the BIOS )

 A second partition or second hard drive installed on